Bela Padilla: Business

-In 2020, Padilla is a co-owner of Seoul based skincare company, Britory with business partners DongWoo Kang and WonYoung Ryu which opened in South Korea.
+In 2020, Padilla is a co-owner of the Seoul-based skincare company, Britory, with business partners DongWoo Kang and WonYoung Ryu.

-She launched her beauty business, BELA by Bela with beauty products including lip tints, cheeks tints and lip balm in 2024.
+She launched her beauty business, BELA by Bela, which sells beauty products including lip tints, cheeks tints and lip balms in 2024.

 Personal life

-On November 24, 2021, Padilla revealed that she had relocated to London.
+Padilla holds dual Filipino and British citizenship, and has several paternal relatives based in London.
+On November 2021, she revealed that she had relocated to London.
 She attributed her move to be more productive during the COVID-19 pandemic, as well as to find a sense of security following the nonrenewal of ABS-CBN's franchise.

-Additionally, she also held dual Filipino and British citizenship, and had several paternal relatives based in London.
-She was in a relationship with Swiss national Norman Bay.
-She first introduced him to the public in October 2020 through an Instagram post, in which she captioned, "the one I met in St. Gallen," in reference to her previous movie Meet Me in St. Gallen but broke up with him after she decided to return to the Philippines.
+Padilla was in a relationship with Swiss national Norman Bay.
+She first introduced him to the public in October 2020 through an Instagram post, in which she captioned, "the one I met in St. Gallen," in reference to her previous movie Meet Me in St. Gallen.
 In November 2023, she enrolled in an acting course in the Royal Academy of Dramatic Art.

-In January 2025, Padilla announced that she had moved back to the Philippines and "temporarily closing" her "chapter" in London to resume working full-time as an actress, as well as resume scriptwriting.
+In January 2025, Padilla announced that she had moved back to the Philippines to resume working full-time as an actress, as well as resume scriptwriting.
 She later shared in August that she and Bay had mutually broken up, largely due to their long-distance relationship and her return to the Philippines; the two remained friends and Bay visited Padilla during the filming of 100 Awit Para Kay Stella.
+In September 2026, Padilla announced her relationship with tech CEO Martin Tan, but broke up later in the month.

-In November 2024, Padilla revealed that she has polycystic ovary syndrome (PCOS) and hypothyroidism, having been diagnosed when she was nineteen years old.
+In November 2024, Padilla revealed that she has polycystic ovary syndrome (PCOS) and hypothyroidism, having been diagnosed when she was 19 years old.